 There are many perks to owning your own home including some great tax deductions for home buyers?
 For one thing, you can do almost anything with it you want – paint it any color you choose, decorate it the way you want, and tear down walls and add rooms.
 If you’ve rented for a long time, that makes owning pretty attractive.
 But there are also financial benefits to owning your own home.
 And the chief of these is the tax breaks – the tax deductions (though doing your taxes each year gets more complicated).
-So here’s a rundown of the tax deductions for home buyers in Los Angeles.
+So here’s a rundown of the tax deductions for home buyers in Riverside.

 Tax Deductions vs. Tax Credits

 Before diving into tax deductions for homebuyers in Riverside, we need to make a distinction between tax deductions and tax credits.

 A tax deduction reduces your adjusted gross income – that income amount that determines how much income tax you have to pay – which reduces your “tax liability.”
 So, to illustrate tax deductions for homebuyers, if “you’re in the 24% tax bracket, your tax liability will be reduced by 24% of the total claimed deduction.
 So if you claim a $2,000 deduction you can expect your tax liability to drop by about $400.”

 A tax credit, on the other hand, is simply money removed from your tax bill, working much like a coupon.
 A tax credit of, say, $300 means that the tax you owe goes down by $300.

 Types of Tax Deductions for Home Buyers in Riverside

 The most common and most favorable tax deductions for home buyers in Riverside are as follows: